Private Career Colleges (PCCs)

 Stop orders and/or Director’s orders issued under the PVTA or other significant compliance or legal issues related to the operation of the educational institution that occur within the Institution Designation Waiting Period between licensing and designation will be taken into account and may impact an educational institution’s final designation eligibility.

-• Failure to meet annual reporting requirements for licensed programs;
+Failure to meet annual reporting requirements for licensed programs:

 • Concerns regarding the adequacy of the educational institution’s financial resources for the continued provision of licensed programs;

-• Educational institutions are not delivering programs as licensed;
+• Educational institutions are not delivering programs as licensed; and

 Request for Exemption from Institution Designation Waiting Period